 Some students may require alternative exam arrangements through reasons of disability, medical, religious, social inclusion or commitment as an elite athletes.

-Arrangements should be made at least three weeks prior to the examination period.
+Arrangements should be made at least four weeks prior to the examination period.

 Disability or medical reasons

 If you need alternative exam arrangements due to a medical condition or disability you should seek approval from AccessAbility Services.
 You are also eligible if you are a primary carer of a person with a disability.

 You will need to provide documentation from your treating health professional to support your request at the initial appointment.
 AccessAbility Services will then assess your situation and assist you to make arrangements for in-class and end of semester exams if required.